Food & Drink Festivals in Wales

 Swansea Bay Beer & Cider Festival — Swansea (Brangwyn Hall), August.
 Large summer beer/cider event.

-Harbour Feastival — Saundersfoot, September 5-7, 2025.
-Street Food Circus event featuring street food traders and live entertainment.
+Harbour Feastival — Saundersfoot, September 4-6, 2026.
+More from the Street Food Circus team featuring street food traders and live entertainment.

-National Botanic Garden of Wales Food Festival — Llanarthne, Carmarthenshire, Saturday 27th-Sunday 28th Sept, 2025.
+National Botanic Garden of Wales Food Festival — Llanarthne, Carmarthenshire, September.
 Free with Garden admission.
 Celebrate the tastes of the season at this Autumn Food Festival, a weekend packed with flavour, creativity and community spirit at the stunning National Botanic Garden of Wales.

 Mid Wales